 You know those little Christmas village miniatures they sell at Michael’s?
 You’ve seen the Halloween ones?
 That’s what Department 56 makes.
 This year they’ve got The Nightmare Before Christmas — errr sorry — Tim Burton’s The Nightmare Bef– gahh, ok — Disney’s Tim Burton’s The Nightmare Before Christmas.
 I love the tiny houses and weird little guys: “Headless Horseman” – a classic, “Witch Watch” – a witch looking thru a telescope – I mean, I get the alliteration, but why?
 Why does she have a telescope?
 Does she have an astronomy side hustle? and “Scary Ghost Catcher” – yes, a fake ghostbuster – this is who you call if the other line is busy.
 When I am old and collecting tchotchkes (as old people do), these will be mine, all of them.

 Hey – remember when we did a ghost investigation at the store?
 I ran into our buddies from Planet Paranormal – the Official Last Bookstore Ghosthunters (I made that up, but who else?)
 The main guys are Bob and Brian, and Brian is in the store at the end of August with his new book Hollywood Obscura, which is a collection of classic Hollywood murders/deaths and paranormal aftermaths – some with fresh theories.
 Unlike with a lot of books on the paranormal, Brian is actually a good writer and a very serious researcher.
-His Queen Mary had me hooked on the history alone.
+His Ghosts of the Queen Mary had me hooked on the history alone.
 I asked Bob and Brian how they got involved in paranormal investigation.
 Bob’s adventure started when he was locked in an empty cell at Alcatraz and felt someone grab his shoulder from behind and say “You’re mine”.
 Age 13.
 No fucking thank you.
 But Bob keeps coming back for more, like some kinda ghostbusting Marine.
 Brian started just as an activity to bond with his son – not his idea.
 His son lost interest, but Brian was hooked after something growled in his ear on the Queen Mary.
 Growled.
 SEE, THAT WOULD BE THE PART WHERE I TOOK THE HINT.
 Not these lunatics.
 Anyway, cool dudes.
-You can meet Brian on August 28, and ask questions about your favorite Hollywood murders.
+(We had a little chat with Brian right before his visit last August.)

 Ghost story archivist and Disneyland expert Richard Carradine – yep, our facilitator from the ghosthunting panel – has a brand new book that I can’t wait to read.
 Every time he talks about the ghost stories that come out of the Happiest Place On Earth, people bombard him with stories from other theme parks.
 So he’s collected them in Dark Rides in the Sunshine: The Haunted Amusement Parks of Southern California.
 It includes experiences from 13 amusement parks plus 13 defunct parks.
 He’s revving up some new events with GHOULA, so keep an eye out for that.